-Detecting Delamination with New NDT Systems Advanced Methods to Identify Pavement Delamination
+Detecting Delamination with New NDT Systems

-When pavements begin to deteriorate, everyone notices-especially drivers and the maintenance crews whose job it is to keep them in good repair.
+When pavements begin to deteriorate, everyone notices especially drivers and the maintenance crews whose job it is to keep them in good repair.
 Delamination (debonding and stripping) between asphalt layers underneath the highway surface can lead to several types of pavement surface problems, such as cracking in the wheel paths and tearing in the surface.
 Once pavement starts deteriorating, it may not easily be detected, especially in the early stages.